Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Conclusion

 \section{Conclusion}

-In this paper, we introduced a DL-based phaseless imaging approach that incorporates an RNN with DL-based encoding-decoding stages and determined sufficient conditions for exact recovery guarantee.
-Our theoretical results show that, depending on the Lipschitz constants of the encoding and decoding networks, it is possible to achieve improved convergence rate as compared to the WF algorithm~\cite{candes2015phase_IEEE}.
+In this paper, we introduced a DL-based phaseless imaging approach that incorporates an RNN with DL-based encoding-decoding stages, and determined sufficient conditions for exact recovery guarantee.
+Our theoretical results show that, depending on the Lipschitz constants of the encoding and the decoding networks, it is possible to achieve improved convergence rate as compared to the WF algorithm~\cite{candes2015phase_IEEE}.
 Additionally, the valid range of forward maps for which the exact recovery guarantee holds is less restrictive than those sufficient conditions introduced in earlier works~\cite{hand2018phase, hand2020compressive, yonel2020deterministic}.
-Furthermore, desired spectral property of the decoder for the feasibility of our recovery guarantee reveals that our theoretical results are consistent with the observations for the linear Gaussian generative priors and forward maps with i.i.d.
+Desired spectral property of the decoder for the feasibility of our recovery guarantee reveals that our theoretical results are consistent with the observations for the case with linear Gaussian generative priors and forward maps with i.i.d.
 Gaussian distributed elements.
-Our numerical simulations show the advantages of our approach under low sample complexity regimes and deterministic forward maps over existing DL-based methods beyond the non-DL based WF algorithm.
-A relevant future extension is to take into account partially known forward maps which relates to a multiple scattering within extended objects scenario in practical remote sensing applications.
+Our numerical simulations show the advantages of our approach, under low sample complexity regimes and deterministic forward maps, over the WF algorithm as well as the existing DL-based methods.
+In future work, we will consider extensions to take into account partially known forward maps which relates to a multiple scattering within extended objects scenario in practical remote sensing applications.
+Additionally, we will pursue improvements to our approach with deep equilibrium architectures \cite{gilton2021deep} to facilitate more iterations on the lower dimensional encoded space towards higher accuracy in reconstructions.

 \appendices